mccutcheonlab/FED_RT/README.md

 *Since you need to have your FED3 connected to a computer via a USB cable all the time, this solution works best for labs who do not place the FED3 inside the mouse cage or can protect the FED3 and cable from the mice.*

-*So far it has been tested on Windows and Mac and it works fine on both operating systems.*

 ## Upgrade V2 (NOV 2024):
 **RTFED now handles interruptions in your internet connection by caching the data on RAM and periodically checking the connection**